haskell-cryptography/governance/GOVERNANCE.md

 > A security flaw is discovered by researchers and we need to urgently upgrade a project, in a possibly breaking way.

+> A bug fix has been approved, merged, but not released.

 ---

 This document elaborates on administrative and operational aspects of the Organisation, designed to serve and fullfill these goals as a priority.